magic4dev/systemdy/README.md

 - Lightweight
 - Expressive classes and methods
-- Manage systemd's services lifecycle with minimal effort!
+- Manage Systemd's services lifecycle with minimal effort!
 - Extract and manipulate Journalctl logs with a single action!

 ## Table of contents